rapidwebltd/rw-git-deployment/README.md

 * Installation/updating of backend component using `composer` - Done
 * Automated running of `gulp` tasks
-* Changing of *nix file and directory permissions
+* Changing of *nix file and directory permissions - Done

 # Requirements